zhexuandliu/neMDBD/README.md

 ### Perturbation score

-The perturbation score is now available for t-SNE algorithm.
+The perturbation score is available for t-SNE algorithm.

 #### Inputs